projectcontour/contour/design/service-apis-implementation.md

 #### Listener Ports

-Contour allows the configuration of arbitrary ports, **as long as those ports are exposed via the Envoy service**.
+Contour allows the configuration of secure and insecure ports, but the ports specified in the Listener must match the ports as reachable from outside the cluster.

-The port that is configured for the listener is the port as it appears at the Service.
+In the example deployment, the port that is configured for the listener is the port as it is configured as a hostPort on the Envoy deployment.
-That is, the Envoy Service `port` number is what the Listener must specify, regardless of if there is a `targetPort` set on the Service.
+The hostPort is responsible for getting the insecure traffic (bound for port `80`) to the actual insecure listener (listening on port `8080`), and similarly for the secure traffic from `443` to `8443`.

+If you change the fields insecure and secure traffic is expected to go to from outside away from `80` and `443` respectively, we need to have a way to tell the redirect generator what to do, and a way to determine if the ports that a Gateway Listener is allowed to request.

+There are a few options here:
+- we can move the example YAMLs to do port translation at the Service using `targetPort` instead of `hostPort` on the Envoy daemonset, and then make sure that things match up when you're using an Envoy Service.
+This does not answer how to help people who are not using an Envoy Service.
+- we can simply allow people to configure the externally visible ports in the config file, and match listeners against that.

+This decision will be made by the implementer after trying them out.

+In either of these cases, the redirect generator can use the value of the secure port to generate redirects correctly.
+So if you're using `443` externally, your `http://foo.com` redirect will go to `https://foo.com`.
+If you using any other port for the secure port, your `http://foo.com` redirect will go to `https://foo.com:<port>` instead.

+We considered (in [#3263](https://github.com/projectcontour/contour/pull/3263)) changing Contour to be able to add extra listeners as well as the secure and insecure ones, but decided it was additional complexity this implementation did not initially need.

 #### Listener merging